futureson/Covidpageviews/README.md

 Here are the datasets we got or collected:

-- Mobility data from Google and Apple
+- Mobility data from Google
 - Covid cases data from WHO and Johns Hopkins University
 - Pageviews from the Wiki dataset